AdobeDocs/campaign-standard.en/help/sending/using/control-rules.md

 # Control rules {#control-rules}

-Control rules allow the user to check the validity and quality of the messages before they are sent, such as character display, SMS message size, address format, etc.
+Control rules allow you to check the validity and quality of the messages before they are sent, such as character display, SMS message size, address format, etc.

 ## Default control rules {#default-control-rules}

-A set of default rules available in Adobe Campaign ensures the standard controls.
+A set of default rules ensures the standard controls.
+The table below provides information about these rules, as well as their related channel and [execution phases](#control-rules-execution-phases).

 >[!NOTE]
 >
 >For security reasons, out-of-the-box control rules are read-only and cannot be modified.

-The table below provides information about out-of-the-box control rules, as well as their related channel and [execution phases](#control-rules-execution-phases).

 Label | Channel | Execution phase | Description
 ---------|----------|---------|---------